Making the right decisions in high school can pay off in college.

 I’m not suggesting you overload your teen’s schedule, the number of stressed out high school kids is too high already, but don’t pass up an opportunity to give your student a step up if it’s manageable.

 Get a handle on what to study The estimates on the percentage of college students who change their majors run as high as 80 percent.
 Kids often lose credits by switching, especially when they choose an unrelated program, like going from art & design to engineering, or chemistry to finance.
-Help your teen head into college with a stronger idea of what he wants to study by assisting him in researching majors and careers.
+Help your teen head into college with a stronger idea of what they want to study by assisting them in researching majors and careers.

 A list of prospective colleges should only include schools that offer the majors that interest your student.
 I know kids who picked a college for its aesthetics rather than ensuring it offered the programs they were interested in.
 You can go into marketing with an English or communications degree, but mechanical or aeronautical engineering requires more than an undergraduate degree in math.

-Pay attention to your teen’s interests and talents, whether academic or cultural, and how he spends his free time.
+Pay attention to your teen’s interests and talents, whether academic or cultural, and how they spend their free time.
 Video gamers open themselves up to career paths in software development, music, business, animation, engineering, industrial design, screenwriting, graphic design, marketing and sales, among others.

 Your trumpet player or dancer can study to become a professional performer or a choreographer/composer, but also a journalist, fundraiser, communications or marketing pro, advocate, teacher or physical therapist/medical professional, with a plan to work in the arts.